Founders: Henrique Dubugras, Pedro Franceschi (co-CEOs)

 Key technologies: Cloud computing, machine learning

-While its main product – an unsecured, high-limit charge card for start-ups – exposes it to money-losing companies that could fail in droves, the company manages risk by using real-time data on customers to help make dynamic lending decisions.
+Brex offers start-ups credit lines and software to manage their finances.
+While its main product – an unsecured, high-limit charge card for start-ups – exposes it to high-risk companies that could fail, the company manages risk by using real-time data on customers to help make dynamic lending decisions.

 Today, the company boasts more than 10,000 corporate customers, including start-ups like Boxed and Outdoor Voices, and former start-ups that have become big public companies, like DoorDash and Airbnb.

 Brex likes to say its business services extend the power of every dollar, freeing up start-ups to chase big dreams without worrying about wasted spend.
 Right now, making every dollar count at cash-burning companies has never been more important.
 Brex has a view into the hyper-growth start-up balance sheet like few firms in the economy do, and after 2021's record-setting VC sums, its business model is being put to the test in new ways as the tech sector shifts from growth at any cost to a focus on cash flow and profits.

 Brex is among the start-ups that has been on the receiving end of the VC's industry's liquidity.
 Its two most recent rounds included a $425 million fundraising in April 2021, led by investment firm Tiger Global, and a $300 million round in January of this year, led by Greenoaks Capital and Technology Crossover Ventures.
 Brex has now raised more than $1.2 billion from investors that also include Y Combinator and PayPal co-founders Max Levchin and Peter Thiel, along with more than $300 million in credit lines from Barclays and Credit Suisse.

 It spent some of its own cash hoard on a cash flow-focused acquisition last month, acquiring software firm Pry for $90 million in April.
 The software helps founders project cash flow and track budgets, and categorize revenue and costs.